LimeChain/gosemble/docs/2-go-to-wasm.md

 ```

 ## 4. Conclusion

 The resulting proof of concept could be used to develop Polkadot Runtimes.
 Also, the current research document is useful for providing context as a starting point to make further contributions to the project or to take new direction for implementation of alternative toolchain.

 ## 5. Discussion

-* How good is the performance?
+* How good is the performance of the produced Wasm?
+* How much effort will be to add full support of the `reflect` package?
 * Is it possible in Wasm, to use separate heap regions, one reserved for GC allocations and another reserved for host allocations, to prevent clashes?
 * Is LLVM the right choice for the long run or Binaryen is more suitable to provide stable foundation and support of Webassembly?
-* How much effort will be to add full support of the `reflect` package?

 ## 6. References